 - don’t go to a Jobcentre Plus when asked

-- leave your job or training without a good reason or because of your behaviour
+- leave your last job or training without good reason or because of your behaviour

 Contact Jobcentre Plus as soon as possible if any of these apply to you, and explain why.
 You may be able to keep your payment if you have good reason.